 Why Schedule Maintenance

 Unfortunately, if the water does not have an outlet to drain to, it can cause condensation to build up and overflow, leaking into the AC or into your home.
 This is a common problem in many homes and could cause extremely costly damages requiring time-consuming renovations.
 Maintenance is a service in which an air conditioning technician visits your home to clean some components, make any necessary adjustments, and provide a thorough inspection of the entire system.
 This includes cleaning the condensate drain and pan to prevent mold growth and checking for any potential problems that could cause overflows, such as a blocked drain, a crack in the condensate pan, or a tray that is not properly angled.

 For air conditioning humidity maintenance in Jacksonville, put your trust in the experts at Buehler Air Conditioning.
-We offer twice yearly maintenance, priority service, and 15% off repairs and indoor air quality products to anyone who signs up for our USA Club maintenance program.
+We offer twice-yearly maintenance, priority service, and 15% off indoor air quality products to anyone who signs up for our USA Club maintenance programs.